jpverkamp/blog/content/reviews/books/Justin Groot/Pale Green Dot Sequel to The Forest.md

 ---
 Review of .

-{{< goodreads book="Pale Green Dot: Sequel to The Forest" >}} is the sequel to {{< goodreads book="The Forest" >}}, but really they should have been (and often are) combined into a single book.
+[[Pale Green Dot: Sequel to The Forest]]() is the sequel to [[The Forest]](), but really they should have been (and often are) combined into a single book.
 The Pale Green Dot continues where The Forest left off and expands the world significantly.
 We see a bit behind the curtain at just what the Forest is and how the world works.

 <!--more-->